EF-2 tornado captured on video, homes damaged in Decatur - NewsBreak

 There have been power outages in several counties.

-Update, 12:50 p.m.: The storms passed from the Dallas-Fort Worth metro area, moving east.
-Dallas avoided the worst of it, but tornadoes did appear to touch down in Tarrant, Denton, Parker, and Erath counties.
-In River Oaks, a small pocket between downtown Fort Worth and Lake Worth, video captured what...

-Severe weather: 14 tornadoes confirmed in North Texas, with more being investigated
+Severe weather: 5 tornadoes confirmed in North Texas, possibly as many 12

 fox4news.com